-The myth of Paxos says that Zeus, in a fit of rage, grabbed off a little chunk of Corfu and hurled it southwards, where it landed, about 14kms away - a stones throw.
+The myth of Paxos says that Zeus, in a fit of rage, grabbed off a little chunk of Corfu and hurled it southwards, where it landed about 14kms away - a stones throw.
 It's too small, and too close to Corfu, to have its own airport and that's protected Paxos from over development.
-And despite the myth of being created in anger, Paxos is as tranquil and beautiful a place as you'll find in the Ionian islands, and some of the best places to stay on Paxos are real homes from home.
+Despite the myth of being created in anger, Paxos is as tranquil and beautiful a place as you'll find in the Ionian Islands, and some of the best places to stay on Paxos are real homes from home.

 Paxos's coastline is where most of the island's life is centred, in three villages facing the Greek mainland.

 Gaios is the main town, and where the ferry comes in.
-A charming strip of pink and white buildings backed by olive groves and green hills.
+It boasts a charming strip of pink and white buildings backed by olive groves and green hills.

 As well as exploring Paxos from the sea, you can also shoot off to Anti Paxos, an island just off the windward side, which has sandy, rather than pebbly, beaches.

-Paxos doesn't have the nightlife of bustle of Corfu, but that's part of its charm!
-But if does have some excellent restaurants, just the right number of bars and boutiques, and a single discotheque!
+Paxos doesn't have the nightlife or bustle of Corfu, but that's part of its charm!
+It does though have some excellent restaurants, just the right number of bars and boutiques, and a single discotheque!

 - Voutoumi Beach is a great place to spend the day, with white sands and clear turquoise water situated in an idyllic cove.
 You'll feel like you've gone to paradise!